rajeevdhar/apartment_lab_sql/readme.md

 Write down the following sql statements that are required to solve the following tasks.

 ```
-1. Show all the tables.
+1. Show all the tables. \dt
-2. Show all the users.
+2. Show all the users. \du
 3. Show all the data in the owners table.
+SELECT * FROM owners;
 4. Show the names of all owners.
+SELECT name FROM owners; SELECT age FROM owners ASD;
 5. Show the ages of all of the owners in ascending order.
+SELECT * FROM owners ORDER BY age ASC;
-6. Show the name of an owner whose name is Donald.
+6. Show the name of an owner whose name is Rajeev.
+SELECT * FROM owners WHERE name LIKE 'Raj%';
 7. Show the age of all owners who are older than 30.
+SELECT * FROM owners WHERE age >30;
-8. Show the name of all owners whose name starts with an E.
+8. Show the name of all owners whose name starts with an E. SELECT * FROM owners WHERE name LIKE 'R%';
 9. Add an owner named John who is 33 years old to the owners table.
+INSERT INTO owners (name,age) VALUES ('John',33);
 10. Add an owner named Jane who is 43 years old to the owners table.
+INSERT INTO owners (name,age) VALUES ('Jane',43);
 11. Change Jane's age to 30.
 12. Change Jane's name to Janet.
 13. Add a property named Archstone that has 20 units.